Self-driving will come, says Honda, but autonomous cars should still be fun to drive

 What is it?

-Until recently, Aston Martin sold three cars that were basically the same: DB9, Virage, DBS.
+For a while Aston Martin sold three cars that were basically the same: DB9, Virage, DBS.
 The differences were minimal and they were hard to differentiate on the road to the untrained eye.
 Not ideal when your design philosophy also means the rest of your cars share a family look too.
-So, it’s had a rethink.
-Gone is the Virage (after just a couple of years on sale) and its front end has been blended onto the DB9, which itself is revised for 2013.
-This has cleared space at the top of its range for this – the carbon fibre-bodied Vanquish, which revives Aston’s brand-defining 2001 supercar name and aims to give the Ferrari F12 what for.
+So, it had a rethink.
+Gone is the Virage (after just a couple of years on sale) and its front end has been blended onto the DB9, which was revised a while back.
+That cleared space at the top of its range for this – the carbon fibre-bodied Vanquish, which revives Aston’s brand-defining 2001 supercar name and aims to give the Ferrari F12 what for.

 Perhaps unsurprisingly, it feels like a DBS that’s been made better, rather than an all new car, out on the road.
 Ride quality is the most obvious improvement, with new adaptive dampers having an extra level of adjustability to make it more pliant in town, yet sharper when out of it (particularly following tweaks for 2015 cars).
 The steering is crisper, if less chatty, and its ability to shrink and act like a junior GT on switchback roads is enhanced.